Rachel Reilly: Season 13

+Season 27

+Reilly returned to Big Brother as a surprise 17th houseguest for the 25th anniversary season that premiered July 10, 2025.
+She is the only returning houseguest on the season.

 Other seasons

 Reilly briefly returned to the house during Big Brother 14 as a Pandora's Box "prize" for Ian Terry.
-She then made a brief appearance in the premiere episode of Big Brother 15, giving her sister Elissa a key to the Big Brother house.
+She then made a brief appearance in the premiere episode of Big Brother 15, giving her sister, Elissa, a key to the Big Brother house.
 She also appeared later in the season, offering her opinion on the season and her sister's gameplay.
 She appeared in a similar role during the closing stages of the second season of Big Brother Canada and Big Brother 16, discussing the game and prospects of the remaining HouseGuests.
 In Big Brother 20, she returned to the house to host a Power of Veto competition.